Christian Reyes

-Christian Antonio Reyes Alemán (born 3 January 1998) is a professional footballer who plays as a centre-back for the Costa Rican club Pérez Zeledón, on loan from Herediano.
+Christian Antonio Reyes Alemán (born 3 January 1998) is a professional footballer who plays as a centre-back for the Costa Rican club Liberia, on loan from Herediano.
 Born in Costa Rica, he plays for the Nicaragua national team.

 Career

 Reyes began his career with his local club Municipal Liberia, and moved to Herediano in 2018.
 He helped the team win the 2018 CONCACAF League.
 He joined Guanacasteca on a short loan in July 2021.
 In December 2021, he joined Pérez Zeledón on a one-year loan.

 International career

 Reyes was born in Costa Rica to a Costa Rican father and Nicaraguan mother.
 He debuted with the Nicaragua national team in a friendly 2–2 friendly tie with Guatemala national team on 8 September 2021.